jimmyff/intl_country_data/README.md

 # intl_country_data

 A library for providing country data which can be used by both apps and other packages.
 The data originally came from the [intl_phone_field](https://pub.dev/packages/intl_phone_field) package.
-I ran running this package in a production app and I discovered numerous errors in the data which I've fixed however have been waiting for merge for a long time.
-I also required access to this country data from a server environment and so separating the data from the original flutter package would make this possible as well as making the data more maintainable.
+I used this package in a production app and discovered numerous errors in the data which I've fixed however have been waiting for merge for a long time.
+I also required access to this country data from a server environment, so separating the data from the original flutter package would make this possible as well as making the data more maintainable.

 ## Country data